Kinshasha Holman Conwill: Career

 In 2005, she was appointed as deputy director of the National Museum of African American History and Culture in Washington D.C.
-Her role includes fundraising, external partnerships, expanding the museum's collections, and developing exhibitions and programming.
-She also acts as editor, author and co-author for several of the institution's publications.
+Her role included fundraising, external partnerships, expanding the museum's collections, and developing exhibitions and programming.
+She also acted as editor, author and co-author for several of the institution's publications.
+In 2022 Conwill announced her retirement from the museum, transitioning to the role of Deputy Director Emerita.

-Conwill has also acted as a board member for major arts and cultural organizations, such as the Provisions Library in Washington D.C., the Andy Warhol Foundation for the Visual Arts, the Municipal Art Society, and the Rockefeller Foundation.
+Conwill has also acted as a board member for major arts and cultural organizations, such as the Provisions Library in Washington, D.C., the Andy Warhol Foundation for the Visual Arts, the Municipal Art Society, and the Rockefeller Foundation.

 Personal life

 From 1971 until his death in 2016, Conwill was married to the artist Houston Conwill.